farrukhdeveloper/SequenceCalculator/README.md

 2- 0 Value 3- Random Positive values upto 100 4- Alphanumeric numbers.
 5- Alphabets UI has been tested manullay on Firefox and Chrome.

 Instruction

 Step 1: Technical Requirements: Install Visual Studio 2013 Browser: Chrome or Firefox, OS: Any

 Step 2: How to Download Source Code from Git Hub Repository?

-Ans: First, Download and install Git Application from https://git-scm.com/downloads.
+First, Download and install Git Application from https://git-scm.com/downloads.

 After installing the Git Application on your computer, Create new folder on any drive such as c:/GitRepository.